ExplicitFuncComp#

 Using jax to Compute Partial Derivatives#

-If the function used to instantiate the ExplicitFuncComp declares partials or coloring that use method='jax', or if the component’s use_jax option is set, then the jax AD package will be used to compute all of the component’s derivatives.
+If the function used to instantiate the ExplicitFuncComp declares partials or coloring that use method='jax', or if the component’s derivs_method option is set to jax, then the jax AD package will be used to compute all of the component’s derivatives.
 Currently it’s not possible to mix jax with finite difference methods (‘cs’ and ‘fd’) in the same component.

 Note that jax is not an OpenMDAO dependency, so you’ll have to install it manually.